Cybersecurity is (still) a shared responsibility

 The researcher

-Vulnerabilities are very often discovered by researchers rather than hackers.
-Based on the type of the vulnerability, these researchers decide the next steps to take.
-If the vulnerability is not intentional, they contact the manufacturer and give them a certain amount of time to fix the vulnerability before publishing it.
-But if it is a critical vulnerability with an intentional character, like a backdoor, they instantly go public to raise the awareness amongst the users of those product.
+Vulnerabilities are very often discovered by researchers, rather than hackers.
+Based on the type of the vulnerability, you decide the next steps to take.
+If the vulnerability is not intentional, you contact the manufacturer and give them a certain amount of time to fix the vulnerability before publishing it.
+But if it is a critical vulnerability with an intentional character, like a backdoor, you instantly go public to raise the awareness amongst the users of those product.

 The consumer